Skip To Main Content

 At Hidden Valley Middle, students presented digital portfolios through student-led conferences (SLCs).
 During their presentations, students shared the Opportunity Ready work they have been doing this year and presented artifacts centered on collaboration, critical thinking, and communication.
 Additionally, students discussed their progress with a growth goal they had set for themselves, how they have met schoolwide expectations, and a project they were particularly proud of.

-3D printing at Herman L. Horn Elementary
+3D Printing at Herman L. Horn Elementary

 studnet designing a 3d printed model